 Any Human in the book gets heavily phonetic British accents, with the exception of the (presumably better-educated) doctor.

-Hell Is That Noise (In-Universe): Everyone is freaked out by the sound of sound of Fiver snarling and howling like Rowsby Woof.
+Hell Is That Noise (In-Universe): Everyone is freaked out by the sound of Fiver snarling and howling like Rowsby Woof.
 (But it gives Hazel the idea that saves the warren).

 I Was Just Passing Through: In the story "Hyzenthlay in Action", Bigwig objects to newly-appointed Chief Rabbit Hyzenthlay going off on her own to look for some missing does; she pulls rank on him and does so anyway.
 The next day, he goes out for a stroll and just happens to run into Hyzenthlay and the wounded doe she stayed behind to protect.

 Never Say "Die": Cowslip's warren.
 They do a lot of talking around the subject, though.

 Pardon My Klingon: In one notable example, an entire sentence is left untranslated ("Silflay hraka, u embleer rah!")
 Careful attention to the Fictionary explains why...

 For those who want the Cliffs Notes version, that's "Eat shit, Prince of [fox/elil/predator] Stench!"

 Given what the oft-mentioned but never explained "chewing pellets" means, this insult is somewhat puzzling.
 However, "chewing pellets" can be reasonably assumed to mean the necessity for rabbits to eat cecotrophs or "cecals" from the anus, due to a double-digestive system.
 This substance is not poop, and needs to be eaten.
 The dry little poops you might see in fields are real poop and should not be eaten - i.e. "shit."